noname0310/babylon-mmd/docs/docs/reference/loader/mmd-model-loader/mmd-standard-material/index.md

 ![finalRender](./finalRender.png)
 *Result of the final rendering, combining diffuse light, specular light, and environment light.*

-## Full Source Code of Mmd Standard Material Shader
+## Full Source Code of MMD Standard Material Shader

 The GLSL source code including uniform variable declarations and external function definitions that were omitted above is as follows: